Denise And Michael Kellen Foundation Inc

 While there is no application process, understanding what the foundation values can inform relationship-building strategies:

 Personal Connection to Melanoma: Denise's melanoma diagnosis in 1990 has shaped the foundation's commitment to melanoma research.
-The foundation supports both pilot awards and established investigator awards through the Melanoma Research Alliance.
-Organizations working on melanoma prevention, early detection, and treatment are central to their mission.
+The foundation sponsors MRA Pilot Awards and co-underwrites the MRA Dermatology Fellowship programme.
+Organisations working on melanoma prevention, early detection, and treatment are central to their mission.

-Institutional Excellence: Major grants have gone to prestigious institutions including Rockefeller University, Wellesley College, Mayo Clinic, Weill-Cornell Medicine, and the Schwarzman Animal Medical Center (which houses the Denise and Michael Kellen Institute for Surgical Care as part of a $125 million expansion).
+Institutional Excellence: Major grants have gone to prestigious institutions including Rockefeller University, Wellesley College, Mayo Clinic, Weill-Cornell Medicine, and the Schwarzman Animal Medical Center (which houses the Denise and Michael Kellen Institute for Surgical Care, established through a $10 million joint gift with the Anna-Maria and Stephen Kellen Foundation in 2022).

 Multi-Year Partnerships: The foundation's agreement to provide "annual spendable funds" to supplement the Rockefeller endowment "until sufficient endowment income is generated" shows willingness to make long-term commitments to strategic priorities.